-One lesson of our now decade-long experience in aviation safety analysis is the following: There is a direct correlation between the safety of a airline and the competence and transparency of the controlling authorities.
+A crucial section of our safety assessment are environmental factors such as the quality of safety oversight of a country a certain operator (airline) is based in.
+One lesson of our now decade-long experience in aviation safety analysis is the following: There is a direct correlation between the safety of an airline and the competence and transparency of the regulating authorities.

 The results of this investigation will be published on a website and can be viewed by everyone.